-Once DMV is notified that you have a medical condition that may cause a potential driving risk to yourself or others, or your driving record indicates negligent driving activity, DMV will evaluate your driving abilities to ensure you can drive safely.
+Once DMV is notified that you have a medical condition that may cause a potential driving risk to yourself or others, or your driver’s record indicates negligent driving activity, DMV will evaluate your driving abilities to ensure you can drive safely.
 DMV may do one or more of the following:

 - Conduct a “regular” reexamination.
 The reexamination may be conducted in person or over the telephone depending on the reason for the reexamination.
-You may be required to present medical information and submit to a law, vision, and driving test, if appropriate.
+You may be required to present medical information and submit to a law, vision, and drive test, if appropriate.

 - Conduct a “priority” reexamination.
 If you were served with a notice of priority reexamination, you must contact Driver Safety within 5 days.
 If you do not contact Driver Safety, your driving privilege will be suspended.
-You are required to submit to knowledge, vision, and driving tests and present medical information.
+You are required to submit to knowledge, vision, and drive tests and present medical information.